nickdipasquale/ticker_predictor/README.md

 PrjectVisualTesting.ipynb is where visualization was tested for deciding which graphs to use and bug testing.
 Not all code works in this file.

+## Machine Learning Testing ##
+MachineLearningTests.ipynb is some of the code we tried and tested.
+Code is broken and will not work but is to show some options we were trying.

 ## How to Run ##
 The Ticker Predictor web application is built using Angular and our machine learning algorithms are deployed on a separate Python web server.
 To set up and run our code, you must first clone our repository using this link: https://github.com/nickdipasquale/ticker_predictor.git.